jimhigson/oboe.js/writing/main/3_Background.md

 through actual concurrent execution is tiny in comparison.
 Following Node's lead, even traditionally thread-based environments such as Java are starting to embrace asynchronous single-threaded programming with servers such as Netty.
-Node instead maintains an event loop Unlike Erlang, Node does not swap tasks out, it always waits for them to complete, meaning that each task must complete quickly.
-While this might at first seem like an onerous requirement to put on the user, in practice the asynchronous nature of the node toolkit makes following this requirement more natural than not.
-This is already the model followed inside of web browsers, being single threaded.
-A programmer working with Node's single-thread is able to switch contexts quickly to achieve a very efficient kind of concurrency because of Javascript's support of closures.
-Because of closures, the responsibility to explicitly store current data between an asynchronous call and the callback-based is removed from the user, in a way that seems so natural that looking at a typical node program it is hard to see how there were ever any such responsibility.
+Node instead maintains an event loop and expects each task never to wait for io for rather to always make asynchronous calls, providing a function to handle the data when available.
+Unlike Erlang, Node does not swap tasks out preemptively, it always waits for them to complete, meaning that each task must complete quickly.
+While this might at first seem like an onerous requirement to put on the user.
+In practice the asynchronous nature of the toolkit makes following this requirement more natural than not.
+Indeed, other than accidental non-terminating loops or heavy number-crunching, the lack of any blocking functions whatsoever makes it rather difficult to write a node program whose tasks do not exit quickly.

+This is already the model
+followed inside of web browsers, being single threaded.
+A programmer working with Node's single-thread is able to switch contexts quickly to achieve a very efficient kind of concurrency because of Javascript's support for closures.
+Because of closures, the responsibility to explicitly store current data between an asynchronous call and the callback-based is removed from the user, in a way that seems so natural that looking at a typical node-hosted program it is often not obvious that any such responsibility exists.

 Serving lots of users means doing simple things many times, it usually doesn't mean doing anything more complex than serving a single user.